0J33/BlueF1ag/README.md

 - To enable cache make a folder named `doc_cache` in the main directory.
 - To run the server, run `main.py`.
 - To generate graphs you can either, send a `POST` request to `/` with the proper inputs.
-- Alternatively, you can use the functions directly in the `funcs.py` / `funcs_aws.py`.
+- Alternatively, you can use the functions directly in `funcs.py`.
 - To update data, send an empty `POST` request to `/update`.
-- Alternatively, you can update data using the functions in the `update.py`.
+- Alternatively, you can update data using the functions in `update.py`.
-- All the plotting functions are in `funcs.py` / `funcs_aws.py`.
+- All the plotting functions are in `funcs.py`.
 - `funcs.py` uses the built in cache in the fastf1 library.
-- `funcs_aws.py` uses aws for storage rather than the built in cache in the fasft1 library. (warning: innacurate data)
-- `aws_api.py` contains functions for using aws s3.

 # Data